Oral Communication Commitee (OCC)

 Communication is key to showing your sphere your value-add.
 What you can say and how you say it is what makes you a bright spark!

-Bots can craft functional messages and, with generative AI, sometimes even compose them more fluently than we can.
-So how can we future-proof ourselves?
-As tech-writer Kevin Roose1 (2021) argues, it is even more important to stay human in the age of AI.
-In workplace discussions, what can we do to show we are better than bots?
-We could be ourselves, but authenticity—a quality held dear by Gen Z workers—can also create tension when misunderstood.
-For instance, Gen Z's use of short words and phrases may be perceived as rude, though it's well-intentioned.
-Meanwhile, some cultural groups aim for modesty but can come across as unsure.
-This highlights the tension between what we want to say and how it's received.
-Yet the human touch remains essential for effective communication.
+Bots pick up functional messages and those that use generative AI can even compose messages, sometimes more fluently than we can.
+How can we future proof ourselves?
+As tech-writer Kevin Roose (2021) argues, it is even more important to stay human in the age of AI.
+When engaging in workplace discussions, what do we have to do to show we are better than bots?
+We could be ourselves, but authenticity, although a quality held dear by Gen Z workers, is also something that causes tension with other workers who misunderstand their more casual style. e.g. Gen Z use such short words and phrases as seem rude yet are fully well intentioned.
+Other cultural groups may think they should sound modest but come across as unsure.
+So, there is a tension between what we want to say and what other people hear.
+Yet the human element is key to any successful communication.

-This series of workshops explores the tensions in four areas where knowing how to be human would engender clearer messaging, that might even touch hearts and change minds.
+These four complementary but standalone workshops explore the tensions in four areas where knowing how to be human would engender clearer messaging, that might even touch hearts and change minds:

 Be All Ears: Listening with Your Whole Self